hatarist/whirl/API.md

 ## Connection

-To connect to the chat server, the client has to create a WebSocket connection to the `/chat/login/%NICK%` URL, where `%NICK` is a desired nickname.
+To connect to the chat server, the client has to create a WebSocket connection to the `/ws/` while being authenticated using the `/login/` form & `session` cookies.
-The nickname has to contain 2 to 20 characters (only letters, numbers and underscores).

 ## Data transfer